A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

 A major concern raised about voice assistants was the extent to which they could entrench or disrupt domestic power structures.
-Sharing a VA between household members can create tension when cohabitants do not use the device equally~\citep{storer2020all}, and mismatches between willingness to use VAs in shared spaces can lead to a reduction in use and eventually abandonment~\citep{trajkova2020alexa}.
-The use of VAs within established social orders is generally hierarchical and managed in line with existing household social structures, with users negotiating use of the VA when intentions conflicted~\citep{porcheron2018voice, kudina2021alexa}.
-In this way, voice assistants are more tools that are integrated into existing power structures than disruptive forces that overturn household social orders.
+Sharing a VA between household members could create tension where cohabitants did not use the device equally~\cite{storer2020all}, with mismatches between willingness to use VAs in shared spaces leading to a reduction in use and eventually abandonment~\cite{trajkova2020alexa}.
+The use of VAs within established social orders is generally hierarchical and managed in line with existing household social structures, with users negotiating use of the VA when intentions conflicted~\cite{porcheron2018voice, kudina2021alexa}.
+In this way, voice assistants were seen more as tools integrated into existing power structures than disruptive forces that overturn household social orders.
 This runs counter to fears (particularly in the news\footnote{\url{https://qz.com/701521/parents-are-worried-the-amazon-echo-is-conditioning-their-kids-to-be-rude}}) that the adoption of voice assistants could destabilise the social order of the home e.g. by answering requests by children that would be considered rude if posed to a person.
-There is the risk, however, that already problematic power imbalances can be exacerbated by VAs, especially when devices are not controlled by the people that use them (e.g. intimate partner violence and surveillance in offices, student halls, rental accommodation etc.~\citep{kudina2021alexa, seymour2020strangers, freed2018stalkers, slupska2021threat}).
+There \textit{is} a risk, however, that already problematic power imbalances could be exacerbated by VAs, especially when devices are not controlled by the people that use them (e.g. in intimate partner violence and surveillance in offices, student halls, rental accommodation, etc.~\cite{kudina2021alexa, seymour2020strangers, freed2018stalkers, slupska2021threat}).